Communism in Vietnam: Post Vietnam War

 However, throughout the 1980s, the voices of the Overseas Vietnamese and those struggling under the socialist system were not left unheard, as Vietnam made the transition from a centrally planned economy to a market economy.
 It had also received nearly $3 billion a year in economic and military aid from the Soviet Union.
-Most of its trade was conducted with the USSR and other COMECON (Council for Mutual Economic Assistance) countries during this time.
-Some cadres, realizing the economic suffering of the people, began to break the rules and experiment with market-oriented enterprises, thus, following models inspired by Western World values.
-This was tolerated by most local authorities before becoming widespread and popular after small business regulations loosened in the 1990s – around the same the time the USSR started to dissolve.
+Most of its trade was conducted with the USSR and other COMECON countries during this time.
+Some cadres, realizing the economic suffering of the people, began to break the rules and experiment with market-oriented enterprises, thus, following models inspired by Global North values.
+This was tolerated by most local authorities before becoming widespread and popular after small business regulations loosened in the 1990s.
 Vietnam's economy started to recover and poverty levels gradually declined.

 Government of Vietnam

 The Socialist Republic of Vietnam is a one-party state.
 A new state constitution was approved in April 2013, replacing the 1992 version.
 The central role of the Communist Party was reasserted in all organs of government, politics and society.
 Only political organizations affiliated with or endorsed by the Communist Party are permitted to contest elections.
 These include the Vietnamese Fatherland Front, worker and trade unionist parties.
 The President of Vietnam is the titular head of state and the nominal commander-in-chief of the military of Vietnam, chairing the Council on National Defense and Security.
-The Prime Minister of Vietnam Phạm Minh Chính is the head of government, presiding over a council of ministers composed of three deputy prime ministers and the heads of 26 ministries and commissions.
+The Prime Minister of Vietnam is the head of government, presiding over a council of ministers composed of three deputy prime ministers and the heads of 26 ministries and commissions.

-The National Assembly of Vietnam is the unicameral legislature of the government, composed of 499 members.
+The National Assembly of Vietnam is the unicameral legislature of the government, composed up to 500 seats.
 It is superior to both the executive and judicial branches, but not to the Communist Party.
-All members of the council of ministers (executive branch) are derived from the National Assembly.
+All members of the Council of Ministers (executive branch) are derived from the National Assembly.
 The Supreme People's Court of Vietnam, which is the highest court of appeal in the nation, is also answerable to the National Assembly.
 Beneath the Supreme People's Court stand the provincial municipal courts and the local courts.
 Military courts are also a powerful branch of the judiciary with special jurisdiction in matters of national security.

 All organs of Vietnam's government are led by the Communist Party.
 Most government appointees are members of the party.
-The General Secretary of the Communist Party is one of the most important political leaders in the nation, controlling the party's national organization and state appointments, as well as setting policy.
+The General Secretary of the Communist Party is the most important political leaders in the nation, controlling the party's national organization and state appointments, as well as setting national and foreign policy.